laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

     - (1) "Pete's Ice Borer" - Custom self-powered Super-Cooled Ice Borer
     - (1) "Pete's Exotic Harvester" - Custom self-powered exotic (red) harvester
     - (10) Portable Beacons - To mark your mining equipment on the map
+    - All custom extractors/harvestor are modified for quick extraction
     - They can be carried & stacked in regular inventory (not in the G-slot)

   - "Pete's Ore Kit" (Ore Icon) - Contains the following: